NPS-DEEP/hashdb/doc/announce_1.0.1.md

 * Fix so test suite builds for Windows.
 * Fix command test to not add to self.
 * Add the Users Manual to the distribution.
+* Categorize usage text and fix and clarify usage language.

 Availability
 ============